dao-duc-tung/auto-audition/README.md

 ## Limitation

-I don't design any mechanism to get the feedback of how accurate the measurement is.
+I don't design any mechanism to get feedback on how accurate the measurement is.
 Therefore, there's no way to adjust the hitting Ctrl time.

-The project should be done by using Reinforcement-Learning-based method or some PID-based algorithm with feedback mechanism to adjust the control.
+The project should be done by using the Reinforcement-Learning-based method or some PID-based algorithm with the feedback mechanism to adjust the control.

 ## Installation